Canada student visa requirements

 Step 5: Apply for a Study Permit

 Once you have an admission letter on hand from one of the DLIs you can now apply for your Canada Study Permit or student visa.
 You can apply online or visit your local visa application centre.
-Your application must be accompanied by the admission letter, your passport, and documentary proof that you have adequate finances to study in Canada.
+Your application must be accompanied by the following:

-Once the application has been processed and an interview, if required, has been conducted, the immigration officer will decide upon your study permit application.
 If accepted, you will be issued a visa with a specified date from which the permit comes into force.
 This is the date you are allowed to enter Canada.
+Be sure to plan your travel only for entering Canada on that day.

-The immigration officer will verify your permit and other documents at the port of entry before allowing you to enter Canada.
-Once stamped you are ready to commence your studies in Canada.
+Upon arriving in Canada at an port of entry, an immigration officer will verify your permit and other documents before allowing you to enter Canada.
+Once stamped you are on your way to pursue your studies in Canada.

 Canada Study Permit Extension